Elegant country-house hotel and restaurant, perfect for a romantic retreat in the Cotswolds”

 - Vegetarian menu

 - Kick off your shoes, curl up in a window seat and lose yourself in a good book.
-Alternatively, hole up in your room choose from your TV's a film library
+Alternatively, hole up in your room and choose a film from your TV's library

 - In good weather, relax in the garden with a G&T or splash around in the outdoor heated pool (mid-May to October)

-- Pull on some Hunters and go for a walk in the country - Westonbirt's arboretum is one of the finest in the world (15-minute drive)
+- Pull on some Hunters and go for a walk in the country - Westonbirt's arboretum is one of the finest in the world (a 15-minute drive)

 Activities on site or nearby include: